nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

 ### Beach

-1. Sell fish to Willy.
+1. Sell fish at the Fish Shop.
 2. Travel to the Blacksmith.

 ### Pelican Town

-1. Speak to Clint to receive the Gold Pickaxe.
+1. Interact with the counter to receive the Gold Pickaxe.
 2. Travel to Pierre's General Store.
 3. Purchase the calculated number of Kale Seeds.
 4. Travel to The Farm.